jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

   (c) the owner of the record.
 (3) A person who is served with a notice of an application, and any other person who satisfies the court that he or she has a legitimate interest in the application, may appear before the court and be heard in respect of the application.
 (4) Only the following persons are permitted to be present at the hearing of an application under this section:
-  (a) the Judge or Master and officers of the court:
+  (a) the Judge or Associate Judge of the High Court and officers of the court:
   (b) the applicant and the applicant's counsel:
   (c) other parties to the proceedings to which the application relates (or intended parties in the case of an application under section 14E) and their counsel:
   (d) witnesses:
   (e) any person referred to in subsection (3).
-(5) The Judge or Master may exclude any witness or person referred to in subsection (3) from any part of the hearing of the application.
+(5) The Judge or Associate Judge of the High Court may exclude any witness or person referred to in subsection (3) from any part of the hearing of the application.
 (6) The court may adjourn the hearing of an application under section 14E or section 14F at any time if it appears to the court, on the application of any person or on the court's own motion, that the making of a disclosure order will prejudice any investigation into an accident or incident that is being undertaken by the Commission.
 (7) Subsection (6) does not limit any other power of the court to adjourn proceedings.
 (8) For the purpose of subsection (2)﻿(b), a person's next of kin may include that person's civil union partner or de facto partner.